 - Building an authentic company

 Nick kicked off the session discussing why authenticity is so vital in today’s culture particularly given the political upheaval of recent global events.
-He introduced the nine drivers of authenticity, a model we use at FleishmanHillard to determine how a company’s reputation can be judged against.
+He introduced the nine drivers of authenticity, a model they use at FleishmanHillard to determine how a company’s reputation can be judged against.
 The group then discussed the challenges of authenticity in today’s post truth world.
 How can companies be trusted and believed when trust is at such a low.
 A big challenge for the group was how to prioritise communications given increasingly smaller budgets, and how to motivate employees to communicate about the company.

 - Communicating in the moment and creating content in real time